huaweicloud/terraform-provider-hcs/docs/resources/as_notification.md

 # hcs_as_notification

-Manages an AS notification resource within HuaweiCloud.
+Manages an AS notification resource within HuaweiCloudStack.

 ## Example Usage